 History of Jaipur

-Jaipur, the ‘city of euphoria’ was established in 1727 by Maharaja Jai Singh II, a Kachhawaha ruler who controlled from 1699-1744.
-The history demonstrates that when Jai Singh acquired the royal position.
+Jaipur, the ‘ city of euphoria ‘ was established in 1727 by Maharaja Jai Singh II, a ruler of Kachhawaha who ruled from 1699-1744.
+The history shows that when Jai Singh gained royal status.
 The kingdom of Ajmer was under constant threat of Mughal dominion and attacks by the Marathas.
 Jai Singh used all his diplomatic skills to successfully align himself with the Mughal and a number of victories and matrimonial alliances took care of the Marathas.